10 people killed in shooting at Texas high school; suspect in custody

 The weapons that Pagourtzis had with him belonged to his father and there is "no information whether he was aware the son had taken the weapons," Abbott added.

+"Yes, sir," he mumbled when asked by Galveston County Judge Mark Henry if he understood the charges.

+Pagourtzis requested a court-appointed lawyer when asked if he required one.
+He is being held on charges of capital murder and aggravated assault of a public servant.

-Pagourtzis had no criminal record and Abbott said the only warning sign of danger was a photo of a T-shirt emblazoned with the words "Born to Kill" that investigators found on his Facebook page.
+Pagourtzis had no criminal record and Abbott said the only disturbing sign was a photo of a T-shirt emblazoned with the words "Born to Kill" that investigators found on his Facebook page.

-Lester Holt anchors “Nightly News” from Texas tonight with complete coverage of the school shooting.

-Another student who was behaving suspiciously and another person who may have more information about Pagourtzis are being questioned as "persons of interest," Abbott said.
+Another student who was behaving suspiciously and another person who may have more information about Pagourtzis were being questioned as "persons of interest," Abbott said Friday.
+Henry, the judge, said Saturday that Pagourtzis told police he acted alone.

 Dustin Severin, a 17-year-old student, told NBC affiliate KPRC that he saw Pagourtzis in the hallway shortly before the bullets started flying — and that he was wearing his usual outfit.